-Working with EMEC Ecology, the Land Management team have been involved in a number of projects across Nottinghamshire and the East Midlands to close badger setts (both permanently or just temporary while development works take place), as well as being invloved in the construction of artificial badger setts (as alternative homes for badgers).
-Badgers are a protected species, via the Badger Protection Act 1992 (as amended), and as such works to a badger sett must be carried out under a licence from Natural England.
-Sett closure will normally only be permitted when there is no other possible alternative to avoid damaging or disturbing a badger sett.
+Working with EMEC Ecology, our highly experienced team can provide badger sett closures (both permanently or just temporary while development works take place) as well as construction of artificial badger setts (as alternative homes for badgers).
+Badgers are a protected species, under the Badger Protection Act 1992 (as amended), and as such works to a badger sett must be carried out under a licence from Natural England.
+Sett closure will normally only be permitted when there is no possible alternative to damaging or disturbing a badger sett.

 Once the one-way badger gates have been installed, EMEC Land Management work with the ecologists at EMEC Ecology to monitor the closed sett for a period of 21 days.
 Once the ecologists are satisfied that no badgers remain in the sett, it can be removed and works can begin on site.